lilswif/Bachelorproef/README.md

 `bash storm.sh 4`

-Follow the instructions, type 'n' when it asks if it should delete the nodes_modules folder After building, most usage of the script should involve action 1 & 2 only.
+Follow the instructions, type 'n' when it asks if it should delete the nodes_modules folder

+**After building, most usage of the script should involve action 1 - 3 only.**